AppIntro/AppIntro/README.md

     /* Example part 4 (Display a toast when user doesn't click on checkbox and attempts to move to next slide) :
      * Toast.makeText(getContext(), "Please click on the checkbox to continue", Toast.LENGTH_SHORT).show();
      */
-        // When user attempts to continue without fulfilling the policy this function gets run }
+        // When user attempts to continue without fulfilling the policy this function is runned.
     }
+}
 ```
-Then add your slide to your intro by using the following method :
+Finally add the slide to your intro by using the following method :
 ```
 addSlide(getSupportFragmentManager().getFragmentFactory().instantiate(getClassLoader(),MySlide.class.getName()));
 ```